KMASAHIRO/StochasticPolicies/README.md

 # TrafficFlowControl_with_StochasticPolicies
-Evaluation of Stochastic Policies in Policy Gradient Method for Traffic Flow Control
+Rethinking the Stochastic Policy Gradient Methods Using a Traffic Simulator.